-Mats Hjelm is an artist, documentary filmmaker and creator of multimedia installations.
+Mats Hjelm born in 1959, is an artist, documentary filmmaker and creator of multimedia installations who currently lives and works in Stockholm, Sweden.
 His work investigates the boundaries between art and movements of social justice, video installation and documentary practices, and personal and global political narratives.
 He has worked extensively in Europe, West Africa and the United States, and more recently in Brazil.